genomicepidemiology/flankophile/README.md

 #### Sample input list

-Your sample input data must consist of a number of assemblies, contigs or genomes in DNA multifasta format.
+Your sample input data must consist of a number of assemblies, binned or unbinned contigs or genomes in DNA multifasta format.
 One multifasta per sample.
 You can input as many samples as wanted.
-You have to use one of two input file formats: assembly input file or contig input file.
-Instead of entire assemblies you can also use induvidual bins from a binned assembly and use those induvidual bins as "assemblies".
-It does not matter, any collection of contigs in a multifasta file will work.

-The pipeline will ignore lines that start with **#**.
-This is useful if you want to add human-readable headers between different datasets in the file.

-**Assembly mode**

-*The recommended way is to use Assembly mode.* This is when you want to analyse all contigs in your input fasta files.
-The input file is a tsv file with two columns.
-The first column has to be a unique name for each input fasta, for example, "sample_1" or "e.coli_bin_32".
+The input_list file is a tsv file with two columns.
+Each row represents a sample.
+The first column is a unique nickname for each input fasta, for example, "sample_1" or "e.coli_bin_32".
 The name must not contain whitespace or slash but underscore, dot and dash is fine.
 The second column is the full path to the fasta file, including the file name.
+The columns must be separated by tab.
+Flankophile will ignore rows that start with **#**.
+This is useful if you want to add human-readable headers.
-In [input_list_example_assembly_mode.tsv](input/example_input_files/input_list_example_assembly_mode.tsv) you can see an example of an Assembly mode input file.
+In [input_list_example_assembly_mode.tsv](input/example_input_files/input_list_example_assembly_mode.tsv) you can see an example of an input_list file.

 | #assembly_name | path                                   |
 |----------------|----------------------------------------|